Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits: Additional implementation details and numerical results

-\item Different from synthetic dataset 1, the values of the four hardness quantities $H_1$, $H_2$, $H_{1,\mathrm{lin}}$ and $H_{2,\mathrm{lin}}$ in synthetic dataset 2 are close, which is because they are dominated by several smallest optimality gaps. \item OD-LinBAI shows great superiority in terms of CPU runtimes with the increase in $d$.
-Whereas BayesGap is computationally intractable for synthetic dataset 2 with large $d$, due to the time-consuming matrix inverse updates at each time step. \end{enumerate}
+\item Different from synthetic dataset 1, the values of the four hardness quantities $H_1$, $H_2$, $H_{1,\mathrm{lin}}$ and $H_{2,\mathrm{lin}}$ in synthetic dataset 2 are close.
+This is because they are dominated by several smallest optimality gaps. \item OD-LinBAI shows great superiority in terms of CPU runtimes with the increase in $d$, and hence is computationally efficient compared to other methods.
+In particular, BayesGap is computationally intractable for synthetic dataset 2 with large $d$, due to the time-consuming matrix inverse updates at each time step.
+For large $d$, Peace and LinearExploration are also intractable with a reasonable computing resource, due to the time-consuming computation of the $\mathcal{XY}$-allocation via the Frank--Wolfe algorithm heuristic algorithm in \citet{fiez2019sequential} (see Appendix \ref{appendix_exp_details}).
+However, the $\mathcal{XY}$-allocation does result in slightly better empirical performance as shown in the error probabilities of LinearExploration for small $d$. \end{enumerate}